EDITING TECHNICAL REPORTS COURSE

 One-day.
 In-house.
 Groups only.
 Up to 12 delegates.

 For many organisations, technical reports are their "products".
 They present an image of the organisation to the client and, sometimes, to the media and the public as well.
-Therefore, all technical reports should be reviewed or edited before being sent to the client.
+Consequently, all technical reports must be carefully reviewed or edited before being sent to the client.
 This is often done by the report writer's manager and can be a frustrating task for both the reviewer and writer.

 This one-day training course on Editing Technical Reports (or Reviewing Technical Reports if you prefer) is presented at your premises by a former Chartered Engineer (CEng) who is a professional trainer and a published writer.
 It is based on a course that was developed in 2014 in collaboration with the Health and Safety Laboratory in Buxton to meet their needs for reviewing professional technical reports.